Gifford Pinchot: Second term as governor

 Pinchot prioritized fiscal conservatism and avoided major budget increases, but he also sought ways to help the impoverished and unemployed.
-He presided over the passage of a bill to provide state money for indigent care and initiated various infrastructure projects.
+He presided over the passage of a bill to provide state money for indigent care and initiated various infrastructure projects, whiel also advocating the provision of old age pensions.
 He cooperated with President Franklin Roosevelt, despite Roosevelt's being a Democrat and Prohibition opponent.
 Under Governor Pinchot's leadership, Pennsylvania welcomed the Civilian Conservation Corps, which established 113 camps to work on public lands in Pennsylvania (second only to California).
 Working with the Works Progress Administration and National Park Service, Pinchot helped expand Pennsylvania's state parks, and also helped Pennsylvania's struggling farmers and unemployed workers by paving rural roads, which became known as "Pinchot Roads".

 Prohibition was repealed in 1933.
 Four days before the sale of alcohol became legal in Pennsylvania again, Pinchot called the Pennsylvania General Assembly into special session to debate regulations regarding the manufacture and sale of alcohol.
 This session led to the establishment of the Pennsylvania Liquor Control Board and its system of state-run liquor stores.
 Though Pinchot is often misquoted as having said his goal was to "discourage the purchase of alcoholic beverages by making it as inconvenient and expensive as possible", in reality he believed that the PLCB would put bootleggers out of business by offering lower prices.
 Pinchot also argued that under the new system of state controlled liquor stores "[w]hisky will be sold by civil service employees with exactly the same amount of salesmanship as is displayed by an automatic postage stamp vending machine."